Dolores2333/Dolores2333/README.md

 </p>

 ### Ashley vs. Halsey
 Same with Halsey, one of my favorite singers, the manic interlude in depression is my friend.
 I do believe that melancholy exists in the state of its poetic name 'The Black Liquid'.
 Do not know whether it's fairy or witch's magic elixir.
 But it helps me think.
 'Covered in the colors pull apart at the seams', I just feel that I do have been to this world.
-Other bands and singers I am in include Rammstein, Ghost, Lana Del Rey, Crystal Castle, twenty one pilots and Kent, etc.
+Other bands and singers I am in include Rammstein, Ghost, Lana Del Rey, Crystal Castle, Twenty One Pilots and Kent, etc.

  ---